 (select count(1) from UserGroups where UserName = %UserName% and GroupName='HR') > 0

-When used in combination with Audit Fields, table triggers can also respond to the current user and selectively perform the appropriate actions including rejecting the update or insert.
+Audit Fields are used to make the %UserName% or %UserEmail% values available to table triggers.
+This allows table (insert, update) triggers to respond to the current user and selectively perform the appropriate actions including rejecting the update or insert.